pupilfirst/wd301-scripts/react-router/path-params/README.md

 Now, when the user navigates to a URL like /tasks/123, React Router will pass the value "123" as the taskId prop to the TaskDetails component.

-Finally, let's modify the TaskList component to include links to the task details page that include the task ID as a path param:
+Finally, let's modify the TaskList component in the `TaskListPage.tsx` to include links to the task details page that include the task ID as a path param:

 ```js
 import { Link } from "react-router-dom";